-This website provides analyses and tools for exploring accruing mutations in the Spike protein of SARS-CoV-2, geographically and over time, using data from the Global Initiative for Sharing All Influenza Data (GISAID) SARS-CoV-2 database.
+This website provides analyses and tools for exploring accruing mutations in hCoV-19 (SARS-CoV-2) geographically and over time, with an emphasis on the Spike protein, using data from GISAID.

 sequence names and ID numbers used for full-length analyses,

 or on a Spike alignment containing 59,543 sequences:

 sequence names and ID numbers used for spike-only analyses.

 The details of the analyses are described in: